ut-amrl/IVOA/data_preprocessing/README_ML_Evaluation.md

 In addition, the script specifies camera calibration files (Instrinsics+Extrinsics) for both the Ground Truth, and ML-Tool images.
 These can also be modified by manually editing the script.

 ## Visualize
-Once results have been generated, generating histograms can be done by running
+Once results have been generated, generating histograms can be done by running:

 ```bash
 cd scripts